veetir/IMPALA/README.md

 # Example Figures

-Several figures are automatically generate based on the optional inputs.
+Several figures are automatically generated based on the optional inputs.
 They can be found in `output/{sample}/figures`.
-The main figure is `karyogram.pdf` which show co-locationzation of ASE genes with allelic methylation and somatic copy number alteration.
+The main figure is `karyogram.pdf` which show colocalization of ASE genes with allelic methylation and somatic copy number alteration.
 Example figures can be found [here](res/exampleFigure.md).

 # Contributors